Quia Sum, Cogito: Chapter 4

 He gives his typical graceful nod, “Take care of yourself.
 Until next time.
 Integrity with function.”
 He salutes me with a tip of his tea before going back to drinking it and I take my leave.

-After grabbing the data disk that has the presentation stored on it from my desk drawer and checking on GFMAppy’s progress (on track).
-I head to the presentation room on the west wing; the obürgs’ wing.
-After navigating the halls I know well, I take a turn which leads to the catwalk which is one of the few structures linking the west wing and the east.
-For the first time in 5 years, I look down on either side of the glass barriers giving a birds eye view of the main entrance 20 feet below.
+I absentmindedly navigate the halls I know well to the previously forbidden turn leading to the catwalk: one of the few structures linking the west wing and the east.
+I venture to the overpass and – for the first time in 5 years – I look down on either side of the glass barriers giving a birds eye view of the main entrance 25 feet below.
 I drink in every step as I traverse the mythic space that so few are allowed to pass.

 Half way across, the top of the Broken Gear rises just above the floorline, mounted to the side.
 I’ve always known the diameter to be as wide as I am tall (the rare person that walks the bridge could put the size in perspective), but being close enough to touch it provides newfound respect for both the material (seems to be actual metal) and sheer volume of it.
 I can’t help but stall for a few moments to admire the overwhelming awe of the icon I’m standing above.
 The amount of detail that was put into making each of the rounded teeth identical, the consistent formation of the outer edge, except for the break right at the top where the thinner intricate spider web of cross beams can barely be seen.
 Stunning.